stzagkarak/nginx-certbot-startup/readme.md

 ### 1. Create an external docker network

-Create an external docker bridge network in order to have the ability to _possibly_ connect multiple _docker composed_ services under the same network topology.
+Create an external docker bridge network in order to have the ability to _possibly_ connect multiple _docker composed_ services running on the same machine under the same network topology.
 `docker network create -d bridge container_network`

 ### 2. Modify these values before running